unlimited-galaxy/unligala/source/about/index.md

 ---
 title: About This Blog Site
-description: About Archive Blog.
-Typically found translating Enstars (Ensemble Stars).
+description: About this Archive Blog.
 ---

 ## Introduction

+In here I will be posting all my thoughts on Ensemble Stars, namely Ryuseitai.
+I'm a ChiakiP and MidoriP first and foremost, so I will be talking about Midori and Chiaki the most.

 ## Credits